mdkawakami/cse15l-lab-reports/week5.md

 written_2/travel_guides/berlitz2/Bahamas-History.txt
 ```
 - `-R` is recursively reading through each of the .txt files and finding all of them that contain the string Lucayans in the data of the file.
 When you combine `-R` with `-l` is recusively going through the data in the directory and finding the file that contains the string.
-As shown in the second code block it will just return the file that has the string in it rather than the file and the sections of the daat that contains the string.
-This is useful when you needs to check whether a file contains a word or subject and be able to find it quickly.
+As shown in the second code block it will just return the file that has the string in it rather than the file and the sections of the data that contains the string.
+This is useful when you need to check whether a file contains a word or subject and be able to find it quickly.
 [-R](https://stackoverflow.com/questions/1987926/how-do-i-recursively-grep-all-directories-and-subdirectories)

 ```